ugurcomptech/ugurcomptech/README.md

 - 🔧 GPO (Group Policy Object) **I have experience in creating and managing group policies.
 I actively use GPOs to manage the behavior of users and computers, enforce and configure policies.**

-- 💡 PowerShel **I am developing automation scenarios using the PowerShell scripting language.
+- 💡 PowerShell **I am developing automation scenarios using the PowerShell scripting language.
 I have experience in creating scripts, automating administrative tasks, and performing other system administration related tasks with PowerShell.**

 <h3 align="left">Languages and Tools:</h3>